NW Counselling Hub CIC

 7) Offer young people the opportunity to attend support groups that enhance their personal development.

 8) Provide young parents a safe place to build relationships and life skills to enhance their future opportunities.

 9) Offer young people in abusive relationships a safe environment to learn about healthy relationships and build new friendships.

 Training, qualifications & experience

 All our counsellors are qualified to level 5 diploma and above, with additional qualifications in their specialised fields.
-All counsellors have a minimum of 2 years post qualifying experience and are registered with an appropriate body.
+All counsellors have a minimum of 1 years post qualifying experience and are registered with the BACP.